Mueller Report To Be Released On Thursday

 As to whether the general public will be able to see Mueller’s report is yet to be confirmed, according to sources.
 The Justice Department may resist releasing the investigation fully, citing that the document will contain classified information.

-While the report may not contain the “final word” about the election scandal, the Democrats are currently involved in their own investigation in an attempt to discover whether the President has “abused his powers” or “obstructed justice.”
+While the report may not contain the “final word” about the election scandal, the Democrats are currently involved in their own investigation in an attempt to discover whether the president has “abused his powers” or “obstructed justice.”

 Mueller’s report is expected to be available on the Justice Department’s website.